bmancini55/building-lightning/src/chapter_1.md

 Dev Note: Express does not natively understanding `async` code but we can easily retrofit it.
 To do this we define the handler with a lambda function that has arguments for the `Request`, `Response`, and `next` arguments (has the type `(req, res, next) => void`).
 Inside that lambda, we then call our async code and attach the `catch(next)` to that function call.
 This way if our `async` function has an error, it will get passed to Express' error handler!

-We can now run `npm start` in the command line and our server should start up and connect to LND without issue.
+We can now run `npm run watch` at the root of our application and our server should start up and connect to LND without issue.

 If you're getting errors, check your work by making sure Polar is running, the environment variables are correct, and you've correctly wired the code together.

-You can also access `http://localhost:8001/api/graph` in your browser.
-You should see information about the network as understood by Alice!
+You can now access [http://localhost:8001/api/graph](http://localhost:8001/api/graph) in your browser and you'll see information about the network as understood by Alice!

 ## User Interface